willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 ![SMS setup page in Twilio](images/image26.png)

 It has some paid numbers if you really want to use some product.
-In our case we will use the number generated by the service itself and create a trial account on the platform.
+In our case, we will use the number generated by the service itself and create a trial account on the platform.

 ![Adding a phone number on Twilio](images/image23.png)